 THE FIELD SCHOOL

-For 2017 Sa Cudia Cremada Field School offers archaeological courses for students interested in gaining first-hand experience on fieldwork and laboratory tasks.
-We welcome university students, professionals as well as everybody who is interested in Archaeology and Ancient Mediterranean History.
-Thus, previous experience on the subject in not required.
+In 2018 Sa Cudia Cremada Field School offers archaeological courses for students interested in gaining first-hand experience on fieldwork and laboratory tasks.
+We welcome university students, professionals as well as everybody who is interested in Archaeology and Ancient Mediterranean Hist

-2017 courses will take place in several sessions with a length of 2 weeks each.
+2018 courses will take place in two sessions with a length of 2 weeks each.
 During the course, students will dig in the settlement’s sanctuary during the first half of the day, whereas the second part will be devoted to lectures, laboratory tasks and workshops.

 Participants will excavate in the sanctuary using modern field excavation methods and will be trained in: